bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/07_Sample_Applications/02_Python/04_Matmul.rst

-The matrix multiplication application can be executed by invoking the ``runcompss`` command with the desired parameters (in this case we use ``-g`` to generate the task depedency graph) and application.
+The matrix multiplication application can be executed by invoking the ``runcompss`` command with the desired parameters (in this case we use ``-g`` to generate the task dependency graph) and application.
 The following lines provide an example of its execution considering 4 x 4 Blocks of 1024 x 1024 elements each block, which conforms matrices of 4096 x 4096 elements.